ATARC-Example/ATARC-demo/_pages/collab.md

 * My content is important enough to demand an entirely new page

 ## Becoming a member of the ATARC-Example Github Organization
+Currently, an administrator of ATARC-Example must manually invite users in order to join.
+If you would like to collaborate, please contact your task-lead to be added to the group.

 ## Using Jekyll Headers
 Jekyll using YAML Front Matter to help render each page.
-It is required by jekyll that every post begins with
+It is required by jekyll that every post begins with:
 {% highlight markdown %}
 ---
 layout: page
 title: my title
 ---
 {% endhighlight %}

+This snippet indicates the new page you are creating uses the 'page' template, and has the title 'my title'.
+New templates can be created for pages that serve different purposes, but for right now just use the 'page' template.

 ## Collaboration vs Contribution
 This doesn't make sense?